 Ho Yay: Arguably, Zell clinging to Squall in gratitude after Squall rescues him at the D-District prison.

 Also, Kiros with Laguna.
 There's even one instance when he said that his life lacks excitement without him.

 Porting Disaster: The PC version was buggy as hell.
 Additionally, the game seemed unable to read more than a few button presses per second, meaning that the Button Mashing Boost skill was next to worthless.
+On top of that, due to PC specs at the time of the original release, it replaced the game's soundtrack with low-quality MID Is.
+This problem carried into the Steam version upon its re-release and still hasn't been fixed by Square.
 However, the PC version also included "Chocobo World", a minigame which allowed players to build their own Disc One Nuke (with enough grinding, anyway).
 The Playstation version only allowed this with the use of an obscure peripheral that never made it to the US.
 Additionally, it was, at least to some, infinitely better than the port of Final Fantasy VII.